 Get them involved

 Kids love to get their hands dirty, so let them “play” with their food so that they establish a connection to what they’re eating.
-Isabelle Daikeler, co-creator of Shakeology and the new kid-approved Daily Sunshine smoothie, gets her son Danny involved in the growing, preparing, and cooking of the food that they eat.
+Isabelle Daikeler, co-creator of Shakeology and Daily Sunshine, gets her son Danny involved in the growing, preparing, and cooking of the food that they eat.

 “We have a little garden in the backyard.
 We teach him to feel honor and proud and be connected with the garden.
 We look at the leaves, we mulch together and we get dirty, ” she says.
 “He has a relationship with the vegetables and lettuce and beets, so he’s getting to like them and appreciate them.
 So when I explain to him later about the ingredients we use, he understands because I explain to him how we grow things. ”